All flight path maps/Auckland to Sydney

 The Tasman Sea crossing is mostly open ocean — views are weather-dependent.
 Sydney Harbour is often visible in gaps even on partly cloudy arrival days.

-What is the best side of plane for Auckland to Sydney?
+What is the best side for Auckland to Sydney?